WernerFP/vivaldi-ui-patch.sh/README.md

 ## Introduction

-Extended customizations in vivaldi presuppose a patch of the file `browser.html` in the relevant Vivaldi installation directory.
+Extended customizations in Vivaldi presuppose a patch of the file `browser.html` in the relevant Vivaldi installation directory.

 Adding customized CSS style requires following line inside the `<head>` element of `browser.html`:
 ```